MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 ---
 description: "Learn more about: ambiguous_local_time class"
 title: "ambiguous_local_time class"
-ms.date: 10/05/2021
+ms.date: 10/08/2021
 f1_keywords: ["chrono/std::chrono::ambiguous_local_time", "chrono/std::chrono::ambiguous_local_time::what"]
 helpviewer_keywords: ["std::chrono [C++],  ambiguous_local_time"]
 ---

 # `ambiguous_local_time` class

-The error thrown when attempting to convert a `local_time` to a `sys_time` and the result can be one of two times and neither `choose::earliest` or `choose::latest` was specified to settle the ambiguity.
+This exception is thrown when attempting to convert a `local_time` to a `sys_time` and the result can be one of two times and neither `choose::earliest` or `choose::latest` was specified to settle the ambiguity.

 ## Syntax